Key Takeaways

 Rep. Tedford argued that property insurance disputes were typically about settlement amounts, not outright refusals to pay.
 The implication: these cases don't need the same protections.

 But this characterization obscures reality.
-Many homeowners face exactly the kind of delay and denial the penalty was designed to address.
+Many homeowners face exactly the kind of delay and denial the interest rule was designed to address.
 They submit legitimate claims after tornadoes, hailstorms, or fires.
 Their insurer lowballs the estimate, denies coverage based on dubious policy interpretations, or simply fails to respond within required timeframes.

 The geographic implications were also troubling.
 As Rep. Emily Gise, R-Oklahoma City, pointed out during floor debate: "How does that help our constituents, especially mine in tornado alley or Speaker Hilbert's with the fire damage?"
 Oklahoma homeowners face some of the most severe weather in the country.
 Property insurance isn't a luxury; it's essential.
 And the mechanisms that ensure fair treatment matter enormously.